I could lie here for hours.

 So go on without me, at least for a while.

-I always imagine a bath is the perfect place to find inspiration, but I think the brevity of this poem shows how little I do.
-I’m more likely to find forty winks – and nothing wrong with that.
+I always imagine a bath is the perfect place to mine inspiration, but I think the brevity of this poem shows how little I find.
+I’m more likely to turn up forty winks – and nothing wrong with that.